 a knowledge of contemporary issues;

 an ability to use the techniques, skills and modern engineering tools necessary for engineering practice.

 3.Program Educational Objectives

 Graduates have innovative talents with technical and managerial skills, global vision and international competence,

-Graduates have the knowledge and capabilities required to work on increasing industrial and service system efficiency, improve the quality of people’s work and life, and promote national economy and social development,
+Graduates have the knowledge and capabilities required to work on increasing industrial and service system efficiency, improve the quality of people's work and life, and promote the national economy and social development,